tempor1s/tweetgen/README.md

 # Tweet Generator

-## Built using a markov language chain.
+## Beginning of Tweet Generator project that uses a markov language chain to generate unique tweets.
+WIP